joeycumines/my-portfolio-personal-blog/README.md

 Written mostly in PHP, you can create and edit posts, search the blog, order paginated results, and update your details.

-The front page is a automatically updated with portfolio items, take a look at the it running, for my own use at http://joeycumines.me/
+The front page is automatically updated with portfolio items, take a look at it running, for my own use at http://joeycumines.me/

 ## Licence